seasalt-ai/newweb/content/blog/en/7-seameet-voice-meeting-transcribe-hw.md

 ---
 title: "From Demo to Success: Beyond Hardware (5/5)"
 metatitle: "Demo to Success (5/5): Beyond Hardware"
-date: 2021-09-15T17:24:32-07:00
+date: 2021-09-15 17:24:32-07:00
+draft: false
 author: Cody Kim
-image: "images/blog/3-implementing-Microsoft-modern-meetings-and-beyond/SeaMeet animation.gif"
-draft: false
 description: "In the last part of this blog series, follow Seasalt.ai’s journey to creating SeaMeet, our collaborative modern meeting solutions."
-tags: ["SeaMeet"]
 weight: 1
+tags:
+  - SeaMeet
+image: images/blog/3-implementing-Microsoft-modern-meetings-and-beyond/SeaMeet animation.gif
-canonicalURL: "/blog/seameet-voice-hardware/"
+canonicalURL: /blog/seameet-voice-hardware/
-url: "/blog/seameet-voice-hardware/"
+url: /blog/seameet-voice-hardware/
-aliases:
-    - /blog/7-seameet-voice-intelligence-meeting-transcription-hardware/
 ---

 *Throughout this blog series, follow Seasalt.ai’s journey to creating a well rounded Modern Meetings Experience, starting with its humble beginnings, to optimizing our service on different hardware and models, to integrating state-of-the-art NLP systems and finally ending on the full realization of SeaMeet, our collaborative modern meeting solutions.*